m5stack/m5-docs/docs/en/unit/relay.md

 ## Description

-**<mark>RELAY</mark>** is a unit that allows you to control large power loads with a light-current, safe, reliable power control system. the large power loads you can safely control is up to 30 VDC or 220 VAC.
-Only a low electrial level is sent to this unit, the relay will be close and the large power loads you want to control will be working.
+**RELAY**, as its namesake, is a M5Unit that implenments a Relay functions.
+Relay can be used as an electrically operated switch, uses an electromagnet to mechanically operate a switch,to where it is necessary to control a large power load circuit by a separate low-power signal, like a digital signal output from a mircoprocessor.
+Up to 30V DC and 220V AC.

+There are 3 pins named: ON, OFF, COM.
+You can program to make COM connect to ON or OFF, just by high and low out put of a digital GPIO.

-## Feature
+## Product Features

--  A single input
+-  Single-BUS control
--  Up to 3A @ 30 VDC or 220 VAC
+-  Up to 3A @ 30 V DC or 220 V AC
--  GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
+- Software Development Platform: Arduino, UIFlow(Blockly,Python)
--  Two Lego installation holes
+- Two Lego-compatible holes

 ## Include

 - 1x RELAY Unit
 - 1x Grove Cable
+- 1x 3.96 soket

 ## Application